KChen-lab/Monopogen/README.md

 [//]: # (END automated TOC section, any edits will be overwritten on next source refresh)

 ## Introduction
-**Monopogen** is an analysis package for SNV calling from single-cell sequencing, developed and maintained by [Ken chen's lab](https://sites.google.com/view/kchenlab/Home) in MDACC. `Monopogen` works on sequencing datasets generated from single cell RNA 10x 5', 10x 3', smartseq, single ATAC-seq technoloiges, scDNA-seq etc.
+**Monopogen** is an analysis package for SNV calling from single-cell sequencing, developed and maintained by [Ken chen's lab](https://sites.google.com/view/kchenlab/Home) in MDACC. `Monopogen` works on sequencing datasets generated from single cell RNA 10x 5', 10x 3', smartseq, single ATAC-seq technoloiges, scDNA-seq, etc.

 <image src="./example/Fig1.png" width="600">

 It is composed of three modules:
-* **Data preprocess**.
-This module removes reads with high alignment mismatches from single cell sequencing and also makes data formats compatiable with Monopongen.
+* **Data preprocessing**.
+This module removes reads with high alignment mismatches from single cell sequencing and also makes data formats compatible with Monopogen.
 * **Germline SNV calling**.
-Given the sparsity of single cell sequencing data, we leverage linkage disequilibrium (LD) from external reference panel(such as 1KG3, TopMed) to improve both SNV calling accuracy and detection sensitivity.
+Given the sparsity of single cell sequencing data, we leverage linkage disequilibrium (LD) from external reference panel (such as 1KG3, TopMed) to improve both SNV calling accuracy and detection sensitivity.
 * **Putative somatic SNV calling**.
-We extended the machinery of LD refinement from human population level to cell population level.
-We statistically phase the observed alleles with adjacent germline alleles to estimate the degree of LD, taking into consideration widespread sparseness and allelic dropout in single-cell sequencing data, and calculated a probabilistic score as an indicator of somatic SNVs.
+We extend the machinery of LD refinement from human population level to cell population level.
+We statistically phase the observed alleles with adjacent germline alleles to estimate the degree of LD, taking into consideration widespread sparseness and allelic dropout in single-cell sequencing data, and calculate a probabilistic score as an indicator of somatic SNVs.
 The putative somatic SNVs are further genotyped at cell type/cluster level from `Monovar` developed in [Ken chen's lab](https://github.com/KChen-lab/MonoVar).

-The output of `Monopogen` will enable 1) ancestry identificaiton on single cell samples; 2) genome-wide association study on the celluar level if sample size is sufficient, and 3) putative somatic SNV investigation.
+The output of `Monopogen` will enable 1) ancestry identification on single cell samples; 2) genome-wide association study at the cellular level if sample size is sufficient, and 3) putative somatic SNV investigation.

 ## Installation
 **Dependencies**